antocuni/pypy-wheels/README.md

 3. If you want to build wheels for `OS/X` or other linux distros, feel free to do so :)

-4. Currently, the build script recompiles every package each time it is run.
-It would be nice to skip the build in case a wheel for a specific version of a package is already there.

-5. As written above, `manylinux1` cannot work.
+4. As written above, `manylinux1` cannot work.
 However, I tried to produce `"somelinux"` wheels which were suppposed to work on most linux systems, by building them on CentOS 6 (as opposed to manylinux's CentOS 5) and run `auditwheel repair` on them.
 However, I got hit by this bug: